 Spiritual Self Care

-Prayer has been shown to help manage stress and increase feelings of contentment and calm, but…I really don’t know how to pray anymore.
-So, I found some new ways to practice self care.
-If you fo pray, keep praying!
+Prayer has been shown to help manage stress and increase feelings of contentment and calm.
+If you do pray, keep praying!
 Its awesome for your health 🙂

 Other ways I’ve been able to practice self care include making time for reflection, spending time on nature, being open to inspiration, and meditating or practicing daily quiet time.